PratikGarai/ML-Notebooks/Statistics/Notes/011_Hypothesis Testing -- Intro.md

  ![95 Percent Coin Toss](./img/CoinTossDistribution95TwoTail.png)

  Here, the red part covers 95% AUC while the white regions cover 2.5% area AUC on both sides.
-If the value lies inside this region, our Hypothesis passed, else Hypothesis failed.
+If the value lies inside this region, our Null Hypothesis passed, else Null Hypothesis rejected.

 ## Points to Remember

 1. Significance Value is defined by a domain expert.
 So, based on domain expert's input of significance value, we decide if our hypothesis is right or wrong.
+2. Domain expert sets Sigificance Value -> We get Confidence Interval -> We check if mean is within Interval -> Hypothesis Accepted or Rejected.